HDFGroup/hdf-rest-api/AttrOps/GET_Attributes.rst

 Sample Request - get Batch
 ---------------------------

-Get 5 the five attributes that occur after attribute "a0004" from a of a group with UUID:
+Get the five attributes that occur after attribute "a0004" from a group with UUID:
-"45a882e1-...".
+"4cecd4dc-...".

 .. code-block:: http